 Completion of or simultaneous registration in Calculus I is recommended.
 High school students interested in taking this course have to submit proof of satisfying this prerequisite at the time of registration.

 Stat 200 is 15 weeks long with no extensions.
 This is not a self-paced course, and there are fixed due dates for homework submissions and taking exams.
 Depending on the course registration date, each student is assigned to a cohort that starts on the third Sunday of every other month.
 Your time in the course begins on the date indicated in your registration receipt.
 Upcoming cohort start dates are October 17, 2021, December 19, 2021, February 20, 2022 & April 17, 2022.
 Note: Each cohort will run provided a minimum enrollment number is met.
 If a cohort is canceled for any reason, we will work with each registered student to provide appropriate options for future registration.

 |Out of State High School Students||$1248|

-Exams: This course has two 2-hour midterms and a 3-hour final exam, all administered via an online proctoring platform.
+Exams: This course has two 2-hour midterms and a 3-hour final exam.
+Exams are administered online in an open book format.

-Individual students enrolled in this course are assigned to a Statistics course tutor.
+Individual students enrolled in this course have the opportunity to meet with the Instructor during Zoom office hours and are assigned to a Statistics course tutor.